 Contact Debra directly : firstname.lastname@example.org

 Janine has been practicing as a therapist working with children, youth, parents and families for over twenty years.
-She has worked as a Child and Family Therapist in outpatient children’s mental health for many years focusing on parent-infant and parent-child relationships.
+She has worked as a Child and Family Therapist in outpatient children’s mental health for many years focusing on parent-infant and parent-child/teen relationships and children’s mental health.
 Janine has facilitated numerous therapeutic groups, workshops for children and caregivers and has provided consultation for community initiatives focused on children’s well-being.

-For the past number of years, Janine has been working at McMaster Children’s Hospital with children, youth and families with complex needs and experiences.
+Prior to being in her private practice on a full-time basis, Janine had been working at McMaster Children’s Hospital with children, teens and families with complex needs and experiences.
 She has been involved in assessments, treatment and advocacy for children and families who have experienced mental health crises and trauma.

 Janine has a Master’s Degree in Social Work from the University of Toronto.
 She is a registered social worker in Ontario with good standing with the College of Social Workers and Social Services Workers.